leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How can I improve my eye dryness when I am wearing contact lenses?
 - Is there any contact lens that is suitable for patients with dry eyes?

-## intent: blepharitis-condition-cornearefractive
-- What is blepharitis?
-- What does oily eyelid mean?
-- Is oily eyelid a disease?
-- Why do I have crusting of the eyelids?
-- Why is it difficult to open my eyes in the morning due to crusts?
-- Is blepharitis a dangerous condition?
-- What do the oily secretions of the eyelid occur?
-- What does blepharitis mean?
-- Is blepharitis an infection?
-- I have blepharitis, what is it?

 ## intent: blepharitis-causes_riskfactors-cornearefractive
 - What is the cause of blepharitis?
 - why are my eyelids oily